Taedddsdfs/Team-1/logbooks/logbook_Tae.md

 ---

 ## Part 3: Reflection
+**What I learned:**
+1.  **Architectural Trade-offs:** I initially attempted a fine-grained modular approach (separating PC, Adder, and Mux), but realized that the complex control paths required for instructions like `JALR` created excessive top-level wiring overhead.
+This taught me that **strategic encapsulation** often yields cleaner, more maintainable hardware than strict modularity.

-**What I learned:** I gained deep insight into the importance of **synchronous design** for verification reliability.
-Integrating Google Test taught me how **Automated Regression Testing** saves significant debugging time compared to manual waveform inspection.
+2.  **Verification Reliability:** I gained deep insight into the importance of **synchronous design**.
+Integrating Google Test demonstrated how **Automated Regression Testing** saves significant debugging time compared to manual waveform inspection.

+3.  **Process Efficiency (DevOps):** Setting up the build automation script (`doit.sh`) taught me that **investing in tooling upfront** drastically reduces iteration time.
+Enabling sub-second testing allowed me to fail fast and fix fast, which was critical for meeting the deadline.